 We calculate scores for issues using a modified "z-score”, where z = 0 if no findings are present, while z = 1 when the number of findings equals the mean for organizations with the same size Digital Footprint.

-To calculate each factor score, we calculate the raw total score by adding up all the z-scores associated with issue findings, multiplied by their weights.
+To calculate each factor score, we first compute the raw total score by summing the z-scores for issue findings, each multiplied by its weight.

-After calculating the raw total score, we scale it based on the expected value of issue finding counts.
+After calculating the raw total score, we scale it based on the expected distribution of issue-finding counts.
 We want to fairly score an organization by comparing it to others with similar Digital Footprint sizes.
 Informational and positive issues do not contribute to the score.

 Breach penalties